MicrosoftDocs/azure-docs/articles/machine-learning/algorithm-module-reference/train-svd-recommender.md

 ### Train the model

-1. Add the **Train SVD Recommender** module to your experiment in the designer, and connect it to the training data.
+1. Add the **Train SVD Recommender** module to your pipeline in the designer, and connect it to the training data.

 2. For **Number of factors**, type the number specifying the number of factors to use with recommender.